saramorrin/clement-yoga/README.md

 # Features

 Navigation Bar and Landing Page
-- The navigation bar features at the top of all three pages of the site and is fully responsive.
+- The navigation bar features at the top of all three pages of the site and is fully responsive
-- The uniform styling aims to link all pages together for a seamless, fluid feel.
+- The uniform styling aims to link all pages together for a seamless, fluid feel
-- The bar contains links to all other pages across the site.
+- The bar contains links to all other pages across the site
-- The landing page image has been used to immediately demonstrate what the website can offer and a circle image of text has also been added to summarise all services available.
+- The landing page image has been used to immediately demonstrate what the website can offer and a circle image of text has also been added to summarise all services available
 - Further down the page there are three images to promote the three types of services available to the user.
 Each image has been picked as it provides a clear visual description of the service along with a brief text underneath.
-Each image has a hover effect which when clicked takes the user to the contact page form.
+Each image has a hover effect which when clicked directs the user to the contact page form

 ![Landing Page](assets/images-readme/landing-page.jpg)